NAGESHGOWDA1993/RedCloud/README.md

 Hello World Microservice

-This project contains a simple "Hello World" microservice built with Nginx and Docker, and deployed on AWS Fargate using Jenkins for CI/CD.
+This project contains a simple "Hello World" microservice built with Nginx and Docker, and deployed on AWS Fargate using Jenkins for CI/CD Pipeline.

 Prerequisites
 Docker installed locally.